DamoM73/turtle_vid_tute/lesson_5.md

 ---

-So we've made a simple game, but it is not a really good one.
-Having a one-in-one-hundred chance of guessing a number is not going to keep the user entertained for too long.
-How about we adjust the code to allow the user to have 10 guesses?
+So, we've made a simple game, but it is not a good one.
+A one-in-one-hundred chance of guessing a number is not going to keep the user entertained for too long.
+How about we adjust the code to allow the user to have ten guesses?

 Now that sounds like iteration, but what kind?
 Since we know how many times this will need to loop (10), it's definite iteration.
 Definite iteration requires a `for` loop.

-Change your code so it look like the code below.
+Change your code so it looks like the code below.
 Specifically:

 - line `15` &rarr; provide user instructions
 - lines `17` to `23` &rarr; place the guessing process within a `for` loop
 - line `23` &rarr; make sure you remove the number reveal
-- line `25` &rarr; reveal the number after all 10 guesses are finished
+- line `25` &rarr; reveal the number after all 10 guesses have finished

 ```python
 import random